Nello Tacconelli owned this smoothed 3-year-old Mercury hardtop, which was part of the fir

-In this photo, you get a better view of Volpes heavily massaged 48 Mercury, as well as a rear view of Gilardones 53 Vicky.
+In this photo, you get a better view of Volpes heavily massaged 48 Mercury, as

 In the latter part of 1954, Ford Motor Company's special events manager J.G.
 Mullaly hit upon a better idea with a brilliant stroke of inspiration.
 Why not capitalize on Ford's new colorful image by hosting a hot rod and custom car show under the roof of Ford's fabulous Rotunda in Dearborn?
 The youth of America still considered Ford products the mainstay for executing better ideas in performance and styling, since Chevy's high-revving 265 was just being introduced.